lkumle/onlineVRtoolbox_tutorials/index.md

 This is a self-contained tutorial: you can replicate the minial pipeline using only the provided materials.

 You don't need your own Unity task/project to follow this tutorial.
 The task also does not need to be uploaded on Steam (ar another gamestore) or packaged as a build.
-In fact, we recommend to first replicate the pipleine with the resources provided here.
+In fact, we recommend reading through the Notebooks first, and then replicating the pipleine with the resources provided here.
 This will make troubleshooting easier and allows you to get a sense of the involved steps.
 Once you have implemented a working pipeline, you can integrate the provided code and resources into your own Unity task.

 **Technical requirements:**